📊 CACC Key Takeaways

 Does CACC pay dividends?

-CREDIT ACCEPTANCE CORP does not currently pay dividends.
+Credit Acceptance Corp. does not currently pay dividends.

 Where can I find CACC SEC filings?

-Official SEC filings for CREDIT ACCEPTANCE CORP (CIK: 0000885550) including 10-K, 10-Q, and 8-K reports are available on SEC EDGAR.
+Official SEC filings for Credit Acceptance Corp.
+(CIK: 0000885550) including 10-K, 10-Q, and 8-K reports are available on SEC EDGAR.

 What is CACC's EPS?

-CREDIT ACCEPTANCE CORP has a diluted EPS of $36.38.
+Credit Acceptance Corp. has a diluted EPS of $12.40.

 How is the AI analysis conducted?

-Our AI (Claude) analyzes publicly available SEC EDGAR filings including 10-K annual reports and 10-Q quarterly reports to evaluate financial health, profitability ratios, balance sheet strength, and growth metrics.
+Two independent AI systems — Claude (Anthropic) and ChatGPT (OpenAI) — analyze SEC EDGAR filings including 10-K annual reports and 10-Q quarterly reports.
+Each AI evaluates financial health, profitability ratios, balance sheet strength, and growth metrics.
+The combined rating reflects both perspectives for balanced insights.